ufidon/ct/mod1/kt.md

 - z2 = x2
 - z3 = x3+ or y1-
   - *Every time we hit a final state on FA1,*
-    - *we jump onto the start states of FA2 to get ready to process the remained string*
+    - *we jump onto the start state of FA2 to get ready to process the remained string*
     - from this point, the remained string is running on both FAs
 - z4+ = x3+ or y1- or y2+
   - *pay attention to the y1- again*